rtic-scope/.github/profile/README.md

 The target-side code of RTIC Scope itself has a negligible performance impact during execution:
 - the ITM/DWT/TPIU units need only be configured once in `#[init]` or during a later stage; and
 - when software tasks are traced, a `u8` variable write must be done when entering and exiting the task.

+Resource-wise, however, two DWT comparators currently need to be consumed in order to trace software tasks.

 The performance of the host-side `cargo-rtic-scope` daemon has yet been measured.